goossens/ObjectTalk/docs-src/architecture/software.md

 Today, the framework uses a variety of technics.
 A purely ObjectTalk driven approach is still available to implement simple GUIs or 2D games.
 For 3D scenes, an Entity Component System (ECS) as an architectural pattern to represent the elements of the scene.
 The IDE provides a visual editor for ECS data which is easy to use.
-To make 3D scenes scriptable, a basic ObjetcTalk scripting component is available.
+To make 3D scenes scriptable, a basic ObjectTalk scripting component is available.

 **Graphics Classes**